 The story of Thomas Tibbles is important for many reasons.
 First, his efforts helped lead to the recognition of Native Americans as persons under the law.
 Second, his role in the Standing Bear case is an example of Native and non-Native cooperation in the early period of civil rights activism.
 Lastly, the case highlights the courage and determination of Native Americans and their allies to stand for Indian rights and defend their way of life.

 Susette La Flesche Tibbles, also known as "Bright Eyes," was born in Bellevue, Nebraska in 1854, the year the Omaha Indians gave up their Nebraska hunting grounds and agreed to move to a northeastern Nebraska reservation.
 Susette was the eldest daughter of Joseph La Flesche.
 Known as "Iron Eyes," Joseph was the last recognized chief of the Omaha tribe.

-Susette was raised on the Omaha reservation where she attended the Presbyterian Mission Boarding Day School located in Bellevue, NE.
+Susette was raised on the Omaha reservation where she attended the Presbyterian Mission Boarding Day School located in Bellevue, Nebraska.
 There, she learned to read and write English.
 Susette expressed a desire to further her education and arrangements were made for her to attend a private school in New Jersey.
-Three years after Susettee graduated she became a teacher at a government school on the reservation.
+Three years after Susettee graduated, she became a teacher at a government school on the reservation.

-Susette was the interpreter for Standing Bear during his trial in U.S. District’s Court in Omaha in May 1879.
+Susette was the interpreter for Standing Bear during his trial in U.S. District Court in Omaha in May 1879.
 It was after the trial that Susette became known as “Bright Eyes.”
-Tibbles organized a speaking tour of the eastern Untied States for Standing Bear, Bright Eyes, and her brother Francis La Flesche.
+Tibbles organized a speaking tour of the eastern United States for Standing Bear, Bright Eyes, and her brother, Francis La Flesche.
 Bright Eyes and Tibbles were married in 1882 and continued their tour of the east and other places.